55 Central Park West: Significance

 The building is a contributing property to the Central Park West Historic District, which was added to the National Register of Historic Places on November 9, 1982.
 It is also a contributing property to the New York City's Upper West Side / Central Park West local historic district.
 Benjamin Schwarz, writing for The Atlantic, said of the buildings along Central Park West, "no endeavor on earth is more arduous than getting into one of these buildings," and specifically cited the "details of Donna Karan's deal for her digs at 55 Central Park West."

 The building holds significance in American popular culture as it was prominently featured in the 1984 comedy Ghostbusters.
 In the film, "550 Central Park West" – known also as The Shandor Building, The Shandor Apartments or "Spook Central" – was the residence of the Ghostbusters' first client, cellist Dana Barrett (Sigourney Weaver).
 They later learn it had been designed and constructed by insane architect and surgeon Ivo Shandor, who founded and led a secret society in 1920, The Cult of Gozer, dedicated to the worship of Gozer the Gozerian.
-Since Ghostbusters first hit theaters, 55 Central Park West has been known as the "Ghostbusters Building;" it was portrayed much taller and with the rooftop temple, via the eight floors that were added to exterior shots of it via matte painting by Production designer/Art director John DeCuir.
-The Gozerian Temple consisted of its massive, ornate shrine, altars, obelisks and the iconic gargoyle statues depicting The Terror Dogs, Zuul The Gatekeeper and Vinz Clortho The Keymaster.
+Since Ghostbusters first hit theaters, 55 Central Park West has been known as the "Ghostbusters Building".
+The building's appearance in the film differs from its actual appearance.
+Eight additional floors and a large rooftop temple were added to exterior shots of it via matte painting by Production designer/Art director John DeCuir.
+The Gozerian Temple consisted of its massive, ornate shrine, altars, obelisks and the iconic gargoyle statues depicting the Terror Dogs, Zuul the Gatekeeper and Vinz Clortho the Keymaster.

+The building also appears in the 2003 Christmas film Elf, as the home of Buddy’s human family.